Music Venue Trust on Tour! Welsh Music Venues meeting – 17 May 2016 at Cardiff’s Clwb Ifor Bach

 For more information, or to arrange any interviews with event partners, or your local venue, please contact Kieron Jones: [email protected] /07502 992 796

 About Music Venue Trust

-Music Venue Trust was created in January 2014 to protect the UK live music network.
+Music Venue Trust is a UK registered charity which acts to protect, secure and improve Grassroots Music Venues.
 Its immediate focus is on securing the long term future of the grassroots iconic venues such as Clwb Ifor Bach, Southampton Joiners, Tunbridge Wells Forum, The 100 Club, Exeter Cavern, Hull Adelphi, Manchester Band on the Wall etc. These venues have played a crucial role in the development of British music over the last 40 years, nurturing local talent, providing a platform for artists to build their careers and develop their music and their performance skills.
 Music Venue Trust has a clear 5 year plan to ensure those venues continue to play their vital role in supporting the British music success story.

 About UK Music

 UK Music is the umbrella organisation which represents the collective interests of the UK’s commercial music industry – from artists, musicians, songwriters and composers, to record labels, music managers, music publishers, studio producers, music licensing organisations and the live music industry.
 The members of UK Music are: AIM, BASCA, BPI, FAC, MMF, MPA, MPG, MU, PPL, PRS for Music and the Live Music Group.